webrecorder/browsertrix-old/README.md

 Other crawl operations include:
 * `browsertrix crawl stop` for stopping a crawl
+* `browsertrix crawl logs` for printing and following logs for one or all crawlers
 * `browsertrix crawl watch <crawl_id>` for attaching and watching all the browsers in a given crawl.
+* `browsertrix crawl remove` for removing a crawl
 * `browsertrix crawl remove-all` for stopping and removing all crawls.

 See `browsertrix crawl -h` for a complete reference of available commands.